therazix/pv239-diary/README.md

 - Push notifications: Receive push notifications when an anniversary arrives, reminding users of entries from previous years.

 ### Gallery
-- Media overview: View all images and videos associated with entries by the date they were created.
+- Media overview: View all images and videos associated with entries by date.

 ### Map
 - Google Maps integration: View entries on a map with points representing their locations.